Jobs & RFP Opportunities

 “TBE Firms” means any tribal business enterprise that is at least 51% owned by an Indian tribe or by Indian tribe members.
 For the purposes for this definition, as “Indian tribe” means any Indian tribe, band, nation or other organized group of community of Indians, which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians or is recognized as such by the State in which the tribe, band, nation or community resides.

 Firms will be evaluated on their qualifications, and there is no contractual preference for subcontracting to those companies owned by Klamath Basin tribes over those owned by tribes outside of the Klamath Basin.
-However, we are specifically reaching out to Klamath Basin tribal owned businesses about potential opportunities and scopes, which inherently should provide an advantage to local tribes getting work on the project.
-We encourage any and all qualified TBE firms to submit bids for the scopes of work that meet their skillsets.
+However, we are made a specific effort to reach out to Klamath Basin tribal owned businesses about potential opportunities and scopes, which inherently provided an advantage to local tribes getting work on the project.

 Is there a goal on tribal direct hiring?